Using Z-Wave home automation to build a smart home

 The future of Z-Wave home automation

-If anything can be predicted about Z-Wave home automation is it will continue to expand with new products and brands.
+The only prediction we can safely make is that Z-Wave home automation will continue to expand with new products, devices, and brands.

-We would like to see more Z-Wave ready hardware come onto the market such as fridges, kettle (the Smarter iKettle looks cool!) and media devices.
+Hopefully, more Z-Wave hardware get released, such as fridges, kettles (the Smarter iKettle looks cool!), robovacs, robomowers, and media devices.

 Overall, Z-Wave home automation is the system we’ve been looking for.
-The entry price is cheap enough for anyone to get started.
-Plus as it’s DIY friendly, you don’t have any expensive installation costs.
+The entry price is inexpensive enough for anyone to get started.
+Plus, as it’s DIY-friendly, you don’t have any expensive installation costs.